Jeff-White-AZ/Florida_Crop_BMP_Datasets/Tools/Compare_datasets/Documentation_compare_datasets.md

 of the RStudio console output and in the log file, but since the process is a bit complicated, we summarize the process here:

 1. From the console, identify the area of sheet where differences were found and the list of sheets having differences.
 For example:

 > Differences were found for the area: 3 = Row 4 and beyond for main
-> data
+> data in the following sheets:
 >
-> in the following sheets:
->
 > O3.
 Crop Growth
 >
 > S1.
 Soil Metadata
 >
 > S2.
 Soil Layer Properties

 2. From the console, copy the example code:

 > diffObj(mismatched_sheets1\[\['Z2.
 Dictionary Observations'\]\]\$df1,
 > mismatched_sheets1\[\['Z2.
 Dictionary Observations'\]\]\$df2)

 3. Paste the single line of code after the command prompt in the console (“\>”).

-4. Edit the number 1, 2 or 3 appended to “sheets” as needed to match the number that appears in the message on differences found (e.g. “… for the area: 3 =).
+4. Edit the number 1, 2 or 3 appended to “sheets” to match
+   the number that appears in the message on differences found (e.g. “… for the area: 3 =).

 5. Edit the sheet name by copying from the list where differences were found, remembering to conserve the single quotes used to delimit the sheet name and to edit in both name locations using the **same** name.

 6. Once the edits are completed, run the script by hitting Enter.

 7. The diffObj function should display the side-by-side comparisons of the selected sheet, showing only sections where differences were found.
-If there are no errors in the console area, but you don’t see the expected comparison, make sure that the Viewer tab is selected (type Ctrl-9).
+If there are no error messages in the console area, but you don’t see the expected comparison, make sure that the Viewer tab is selected (type Ctrl-9).

 Remember that you can resize the Viewer window to see more rows or columns of data.
 The diffObs function will display multiple blocks of